 The #slug method expects a String, and calls three methods, each one returning… another String.
 In fact, because it only calls methods for the type of object (String) passed into it as parameters, we can conclude that it follows the Law of Demeter.

-Ruby is a powerful programming language that is widely used to make highly scalable and maintainable projects.
-Explore our awesome projects on Ruby.
+Ruby is a dynamic, high-level, general-purpose programming language known for its simplicity and productivity.
+Explore our awesome projects on Ruby .